 Walker (b.
 1988) raised in the mountains surrounding Death Valley, California, a silent dessertlike environment desolated with pink sunsets.

 A commercial promoting the Northern region of The Netherlands (made in collaboration with Marrit Koopmans) intuitively leaded Walker to create ‘M.R.’ a documentary about Dutch painter Matthijs Röling.
-'M.R.' recently premiered on Dutch television (AVROTROS Close Up) and will be screened till 25th of August this year@ Drents Museum in their auditorium at their department for contemporary realism in combination with the exhibition ‘In Dank Aanvaard’.
+'M.R.' recently premiered on Dutch television (AVROTROS Close Up) and will be screened till 25th of August this year @Drents Museum.

 In ‘M.R.’
 Matthijs looks back at a lifetime of painting and drawing while all four seasons pass by.
 Death or closure becomes sensible in the film, but it also breaks with this idea of an ending by showing a perspective that everything comes to an end, so it can transform into something new.